 Belfast is in Northern Ireland which is part of the UK and the local currency is GBP/pound sterling.
 If you have travelled elsewhere in the UK, you may notice the currency looks different because Scotland and Northern Ireland have their own design, but it’s all legal tender everywhere and usable throughout the UK.
 Tipping isn’t required but is very welcomed, adding 10% or rounding up the bill is fine.

 Since the UK is in the transition of leaving the EU, make sure you have the correct travel insurance and six months left on your passport just in case.
-Also, the plug sockets are the UK type G with 3 prongs, make sure to pack you Travel adaptor.
+Also, the plug sockets are the UK type G with 3 prongs, make sure to pack you Travel adapter.

 How to get around Belfast